This post may contain affiliate links. Read the full disclosure

 Cathedral Cove is an iconic North Island natural attraction and you will find that and many other points of interest along the Coromandel Peninsula.
 The limestone arch looks like a cathedral.

-With mountains covered in ancient forest and coastlines that are better enjoyed while on the water, you can spend the day enjoying the area by boat, diving or simply exploring one of the many Coromandel beaches in the area.
+With mountains covered in an ancient forest and coastlines that are better enjoyed while on the water, you can spend the day enjoying the area by boat, diving or simply exploring one of the many Coromandel beaches in the area.

 Don’t miss the chance to stop at Hot Water Beach along the way… if it’s not too cold outdoors.
 During low tide, you can dig your own mini hot pools.

 Getting to Coromandel From Auckland

 The Coromandel Peninsula is around 2.5 hours from Auckland city by car.
-As with each of the other popular day trips from Auckland, you can easily catch a bus or hire a car to make your way there.
+As with each of the other popular day trips from Auckland central, you can easily catch a bus or hire a car to make your way there.

 Auckland city is gateway to some beautiful islands and one of the most popular boat trips from Auckland is Waiheke Island.
 In recent years, it has been named one of the world’s top island destinations by both Conde Nast Travel and Lonely Planet.